 Very rarely/Never used list:

 - Minimal spanning tree: Kruskal's algorithm and Prim's algorithm

 - Shortest path in weight graphs: Bellman−Ford−Moore algorithm

 - String search: Boyer−Moore algorithm

-Knuth−Morris−Pratt (KMP) algorithm is useful in solving string problems but interviewers will NOT expect to know how to do this.
-Normally bug-free brute force coding is required instead of KMP.
+Knuth−Morris−Pratt (KMP) algorithm helps solve string problems, but interviewers will NOT expect to know how to do this.
+Typically bug-free brute force coding is required instead of KMP.

-Dijkstra's algorithm is useful in finding the shortest path between nodes in a weight graph.
-Weight graphs interview problems exist but are rare.
-It's good to have a high-level understanding of this algorithm since it uses a priority queue which gets asked relatively often.
+Dijkstra's algorithm helps find the shortest path between nodes in a weighted graph.
+Weighted graphs interview problems exist but are rare.
+It's good to have a high-level understanding of this algorithm since it uses a priority queue that frequently gets asked.

-Robin Karp rolling hash algorithm is sometimes useful in solving certain two-pointer problems.
+Robin Karp rolling hash algorithm is sometimes helpful in solving some two-pointer issues.